kubrysh/invaders-camp-project/README.md

 #### Comments:

 * Created a basic blog layout as specified by the image
-* Created a form for publishing a new article
+* Created a form for publishing a new article (**!!!
-  * (**!!!
 To access the form, click on the `✍️ New Article` in the navigation section**)
-* Implemented basic validation with the [yup library](https://www.npmjs.com/package/yup)
+* At first, I implemented basic validation with the raw [yup library](https://www.npmjs.com/package/yup), but error handling was not good enough out of the box.
+* So, I switched to `Formik` library (which also uses `yup` for validation, but allows to get error messages for each field) and reworked the whole form component.
-* No component division and routing were implemented yet
-  * (Since these are the tasks of the following homework assignments)
+* No component division and routing were implemented yet (since these are the tasks of the following homework assignments)

 ---